What are Debits and Credits?

 To Cash A/C $1000

-Purchase of stationery is an expense, and Stationery A/C is an expense account in the income statement.
+The purchase of stationery is an expense, and Stationery A/C is an expense account in the income statement.
 The Cash account is an asset.
-Increase in the stationery account is debit and decrease in the cash balance is credit.
+An increase in the stationery account is debit, and a decrease in the cash balance is credit.